rest-for-physics/rest-school/day3/session1/README.md

 ### Exercise 1.
 Launching a first processing chain

 In this exercise we will test few processes that operate at the rawsignal processing domain and we will check how some metadata members can be initialized from the input filename.

-The following example is a reduced version of the complete CAST experimental detector data analysis where we define X processes:
+The following example is a reduced version of the complete CAST experimental detector data analysis where we define 6 processes:

+#### Processes description

 1. **virtualDAQ (MultiFEMINOSToSignal)**: It is responsible to read the binary file and fill in a `TRestRawSignalEvent`.
 2. **rawChActivity (SignalChannelActivity)**: It pre-generates histograms of channel activity that will be written to the output file. \+